ErwanBarbedor/PlumeScript/doc/reference.md

     p: 8080
 end

+// We assume 'host', 'port' and 'protocol' are already declared variables.

 // - Update 'host' with config["host"]
-// - Update variable 'port' with config["p"]
+// - Update variable 'port' with config["p"] (Renaming)
-// - If config["protocol"] is missing, don't crash, just use "http" set host, p as port, protocol: http from config
+// - If config["protocol"] is missing, use "http" (Default value) set host, p as port, protocol: http from config
 ```